jadzeidan/user-guides/_includes/shared/setup.md

 ![alt text]({% link assets/images/BitBox02_wizard/step4c.png %})

 ### Step 5: Set your {{include.product}} device password
+{: .no_toc }
 Next you need to set a device password for your {{include.product}} which you will need to input every time you want to use your {{include.product}}.
 Please make sure that you remember this password and that it is not easy to guess.

 The setup wizard will show you a video of how to use the touch on your BitBox02 to input your password.
 ![alt text]({% link assets/images/BitBox02_wizard/step5.png %})

 ### Step 6: Create your wallet backup
+{: .no_toc }
 After the device password is set, the {{include.product}} will create a backup of your wallet and save it on the microSD card.
 Please check the boxes to confirm that you understand the security considerations, then click "Continue".

 Your {{include.product}} will then ask you to confirm today's date as that is needed for the backup file.

 > The backup file on your microSD card is not password protected.
 That means if someone find your microSD card they can steal your funds.
-Therefore you should **make sure that you store your microSD card backup in a secure location.** However, you can protect your backup by using the optional [passphrase feature]({% link bitbox02/Advanced-features/passphrase.md %}).
+Therefore you should **make sure that you store your microSD card backup in a secure location.** However, you can protect your backup by using the optional [passphrase feature]({% link bitbox02/advanced/passphrase.md %}).

 ![alt text]({% link assets/images/BitBox02_wizard/step6.png %})

 >- You can create multiple backups of your wallet on multiple microSD cards.
-To do so follow [this guide]({% link bitbox02/Basic-features/managing_backups.md %}#creating-a-new-backup)
+To do so follow [this guide]({% link bitbox02/basics/managing-backups.md %}#creating-a-new-backup)
 - You can at any point check that you still have a valid backup.
-To do so follow [this guide]({% link bitbox02/Basic-features/managing_backups.md %}#verifying-a-backup.md)
+To do so follow [this guide]({% link bitbox02/basics/managing-backups.md %}#verifying-a-backup.md)

 {% elsif include.product == "BitBox01" %}
 ### Step 1: Create new wallet or restore an existing wallet
+{: .no_toc }
 Now you are asked to choose if you want to create a new wallet or restores an existing wallet.

-- If you already used a {{include.product}} before and you want to restore your wallet from your backup, choose "Restore a wallet from a backup" and follow [this guide]({% link bitbox01/basic-features/restore_from_backup.md %}).
+- If you already used a {{include.product}} before and you want to restore your wallet from your backup, choose "Restore a wallet from a backup" and follow [this guide]({% link bitbox01/basics/restore-from-backup.md %}).

 - If this is the first time you create a wallet, choose "Create a new wallet" and continue with this guide.